People around the world are learning about the mental health benefits of psychedelics, but where are psychedelics legal?

 While it’s true that across the nation most psychedelics remain illegal, due to the USA’s heavily decentralized nature, several states have started the process to legalize at least certain psychedelics.

 The state furthest advanced in this process is Oregon.
-In 2020, Oregon residents voted in a ballot initiative to legalize psilocybin healing centers, and by the end of 2023, all adults over the age of 21 will be able to legally receive psilocybin-assisted therapy.
-In the interim, Oregon has decriminalized the possession of most drugs, including psychedelics.
+In 2020, Oregon residents voted in a ballot initiative to legalize psilocybin healing centers, and in May 2023, the state opened its first licensed regulated psilocybin service center, making it also the first in the United States, allowing all adults over the age of 21 to legally receive psilocybin-assisted therapy.
+Oregon has also decriminalized the possession of most drugs, including psychedelics.

-While Oregon was the first domino to fall, other states such as Colorado are following their lead.
-To learn more, read 5 States Likely to Legalize Psychedelics.
+While Oregon and Colorado were the first dominos to fall, other states such as California are following their lead.

 #4: The Netherlands